ovh/docs/pages/platform/ai/training_tuto_02_build_custom_image/guide.en-gb.md

 ```

 As mentioned, the home directory for the "OVHcloud" user (with UID 42420) will be `/workspace`.
 We can then replace `<specific-directory>` by `/workspace`.
 But keep in mind that you can change the ownership of any other useful directory.

+> [!warning]
+>
+>Depending on the models and frameworks you use, other folders may be created during training at the root of your environment.
+This can be the case for folders like `/runs` or `/logs`.
+In this case, do not forget to give access rights to these folders as well: `RUN chown -R 42420:42420 /runs /logs`
+>

 **To summarize**, this is what our `Dockerfile` looks like for now: